Choo Seng Quee: Singapore

 The SAFA had rejected Choo's previous offers to coach the Singapore national team.
 Choo again indicated his availability to coach the team over his three months' leave from April 1964.
 The next month, SAFA put in a request to engage Choo's services in training Singapore FA for the Malaya Cup.
 Tunku Abdul Rahman, the Malaysian Prime Minister and President of the FAM, approved Choo's secondment to SAFA in June.
-Following a 1–1 draw, Singapore beat Hong Kong 2–1 in the replay to claim the Aw Hoe Cup in July.
+Following a 1–1 draw, Singapore beat Hong Kong 2–1 in the replay to claim the Aw Hoe Cup, an annual competition between Singapore and Hong Kong, in July.
 The next month, Singapore defeated Perak 3–2 in the final to clinch the 1964 Malaya Cup.
 Choo offered to coach Singapore in January 1965 and SAFA responded with a contract offer of $250 monthly wages plus a cut of the gate receipts in February which Choo accepted in March.
 Singapore retained the Malaya Cup in 1965, defeating Selangor 3–1 in the final.
 For the second consecutive year, Singapore won the Aw Hoe Cup after a replay.

 In December 1965, Singapore was eliminated at the group stage of the 1965 Southeast Asian Peninsular Games after losses to Burma and South Vietnam.
 On 28 December, the SAFA sacked Choo with immediate effect and dropped six players from national team due to alleged misconduct and insubordination at the 1965 Southeast Asian Peninsular Games.
 Team manager Tan Peng Yee had reported that Choo "was being difficult from the very moment the team arrived in Kuala Lumpur from Hong Kong".
 Choo was also charged with not following the manager's instructions and inciting resentment and undisciplined behaviour of the team in general.
-He offered to assist in coaching the national team in June 1966 but was rejected by the FAS which cited a lack of funds to pay his salary.
+He offered to assist in coaching the national team in June 1966 but was rejected by the Football Association of Singapore (FAS), formerly known as SAFA, which cited a lack of funds to pay his salary.